Over 50,000 students pledge to preserve environment | Education

 Over 50,000 students have pledged their commitment for preserving the environment and public property, the Kerala State Legal Services Authority (KSLSA) said on Tuesday.

-The state Legal Service Authority said it will honour on Wednesday, the 50,000th student who has taken the pledge as proposed by Kerala High Court judge Justice S V Bhatti.
+The state Legal Service Authority said it honoured on Tuesday, the 50,000th student who has taken the pledge as proposed by Kerala High Court judge Justice S V Bhatti.

 As part of 'Azadi Ka Amrit Mahotsav', Justice Bhatti had on October 2, proposed a solemn declaration and commitment for preserving the environment.
 The website of the district court here was modified and the pledge made available online to enable the general public access and undertake the exercise.

-The KSLSA will honour Master Muhammad Shifan, a student of Government Higher Secondary school at Venjarammoodu, at an event to be held at the Gvovernment guest house, Thaycaud.
+The KSLSA honoured Master Muhammad Shifan, a student of Government Higher Secondary school at Venjarammoodu, at an event held at the Government guest house, Thycaud.

+''The Legal awareness campaign, jointly organized by the Kerala State Legal Services Authority and the Thiruvananthapuram District Legal Services Authority, has now reached 50,000 families through children,'' KSLSA said in a release.

-Kerala State Legal Services Authority Executive Chairman and Kerala High Court judge Justice K Vinod Chandran, Justice Bhatti, who proposed this campaign, Thiruvananthapuram Principal District Judge, P Krishnakumar, and others will participate.
+Kerala State Legal Services Authority Executive Chairman and Kerala High Court judge Justice K Vinod Chandran, Justice Bhatti, who proposed this campaign, Thiruvananthapuram Principal District Judge, P Krishnakumar, and others participated.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)